Jeff Blashill: No Red Wings have been tested for coronavirus

 “Our players are all over the place in their homes, whether that be the Czech Republic, the United States, Canada and Sweden, wherever that might be,” Blashill said.
 “They are there, or making their way there.”

+Blashill had one clear message when he addressed his team in Washington last week.

+“Go home and stay safe and that was the last real message I was able to communicate to them directly,” Blashill said.

-There has been rampant speculation on social media about whether the NHL even resumes its season, and possibly goes straight to the playoffs, if it does.
+There has been rampant speculation on social media about whether the NHL even resumes its season, and possibly goes straight to the playoffs if it does.

+One report, coming from TSN in Canada earlier this week which gained traction, suggests top players in the league would like the regular season to resume around July.
+Playoffs would take place in August in September, with October a month to do the Entry Draft and free agency.

+“I read the same headlines and thought to myself, ‘that’s late,’” Blashill said.
+“My gut feeling is there’s a lot of potential restraints that would make that proposal potentially not doable.”

-Blashill wants to be prepared for whatever decision takes place, although the longer the pause extends, the more difficult it will be to resume a season.
+Blashill and his staff want to be prepared for whatever decision takes place — although the longer the pause extends, the more difficult it will be to resume a season.

 “I just want to be prepared for whatever I’m told,” Blashill said.
 “This is a National Hockey League decision that’ll be made by Commissioner (Gary) Bettman and I have to make sure I’m prepared for any decision that is made.
+Having a skeleton in place of how we would attack those days of a potential mini-camp, we’re doing that.

 “If we play our games, we need time to ramp up just from an injury prevention.
 I also certainly understand the longer it goes, the less chance of that happening.”